What is fanconi anaemia (FA)?

 How is Fanconi anaemia diagnosed?

-If a physician suspects a diagnosis of Fanconi anaemia the diagnosis is confirmed by performing a chromosomal fragility test.
+If a physician suspects a diagnosis of FA the diagnosis is confirmed by performing a chromosomal fragility test.
 This involves taking a sample of blood from the patient and treating it with a chemical known as a DNA cross-linking agent.
-In subjects with Fanconi anaemia excessive breakage of the chromosomes is demonstrated.
+In subjects with FA excessive breakage of the chromosomes is demonstrated.
 This test can also be performed prenatally on cells obtained by amniocentesis or chorionic villous sampling.
-Having identified that an individual has Fanconi anaemia it may be possible to identify the specific genetic mutation causing the disease.
+Having identified that an individual has FA it may be possible to identify the specific genetic mutation causing the disease.
 If it is possible to identify the specific genetic mutation this information can be used to test relatives for carrier status.

 What is the treatment for Fanconi anaemia?